When a DNA test is needed

 Arranging a private DNA test

-You can arrange a private DNA test but CMS will only accept the results if the test meets their standards.
-Contact CMS for information about their test standards.
+You can arrange a private DNA test but CMS will only accept the results if the test has been conducted by an accredited DNA testing provider.

 DNA test results